 - 1. The course documents reviewed showed evidence of comprehensive teaching strategies capable of meeting programme outcomes and learning outcomes of the designated award. - 2.
-There was evidence that learning is closely monitored, and most of the students interviewed spoke in positive terms about the nature of the formative feedback they receive from their lecturers/tutors, and the timeliness with which they receive it. - 3.
-Students express the view that lecturers and support staff have their best interests at heart and that they are diligent and professional in their approach.
+There was general evidence that learning is monitored and supervised, including the provisions for individual guidance, support and timely formative feedback. - 3.
+The deficit noted under Criterion 10 (item 6) is relevant to meeting the requirements for sound teaching and learning strategies (Criterion 9).